pammie89/Tic-Tac-Toe-Carnival/README.md

 2. Game board loads
 3. Assign player 1 to be X.
 4. Start of game loop<br>
-    4a.
+    a.
 Player 1 selects first square <br>
-    4b.
+    b.
 If move is valid, mark board accordingly. <br>
-    4c.
+    c.
 If it wasn't valid the board wouldn't have allowed that square to be reselected <br>
-    4d.
+    d.
 Board should now be marked with the players characters <br>
-    4e.
+    e.
 Check for winner <br>
-    5e.
+    e.
 If no winner yet, player 2 will Gold <br>
-    6e.
+    e.
 Player 2 selects square <br>
-    7e.
+    e.
 If available, that square is marked <br>
-    8e.
+    e.
 Checks again if there is a winner <br>
-    9e.
+    e.
 Continues until a result of true is for a winner <br>
-    10e.
+    e.
 If no winner the game is marked as a tie. <br>
 5. Game ends